Colon Diseases: Overview

 Inflammatory bowel disease is a general medical term which describes chronic inflammation in the digestive tract.
 Inflammatory bowel disease is basically one of the two diseases Crohn’s disease or ulcerative colitis.
 Inflammatory bowel disease can be very painful and it can cause life-threatening complications.
 Next, we will discuss both conditions in more details.

 Crohn’s Disease/Ulcerative Colitis:

-Ulcerative colitis: It’s an inflammatory disease that affects the large intestine and rectum only.
+: It’s an inflammatory disease that affects the large intestine and rectum only.
 Ulcerative colitis usually cause bloody diarrhea.
 Medical treatment is the first option while surgery is preserved for more resistant forms.
-There is strong association between ulcerative colitis and colon cancer, that’s why we prefer to do surgery as it may be curative and in the same time in reduces the risk of future colon cancer.
+There is a strong association between ulcerative colitis and colon cancer, that’s why we prefer to do surgery as it may be curative and at the same time it reduces the risk of future colon cancer.